Either/Or (Kierkegaard book): Essays read before the Symparanekromenoi

-The next three sections are essay lectures from 'A' to the 'Symparanekromenoi', a club or fellowship of the dead who practice the art of writing posthumous papers.
+The next three sections are essay lectures from "A" to the "symparanekromenoi", a club or fellowship of the dead who practice the art of writing posthumous papers.

-The first essay, which discusses ancient and modern tragedy, is called the "Ancient Tragical Motif as Reflected in the Modern".
-Once again he is writing about the inner and the outer aspects of tragedy.
+The first essay, which discusses ancient and modern tragedy, is the "Ancient Tragical Motif as Reflected in the Modern".
+He writes about tragedy's inner and outer aspects.
 Can remorse be shown on a stage?
 What about sorrow and pain?
 Which is easier to portray?
 He also discusses guilt, sin, fear, compassion, and responsibility in what can be considered a foreshadowing of Fear and Trembling and Repetition.
-He then writes a modern interpretation of Antigone which presages his The Concept of Anxiety.
+He then writes a modern interpretation of Antigone that presages The Concept of Anxiety.

-The second essay, called "Shadowgraphs: A Psychological Pastime", discusses modern heroines, including Mozart's Elvira and Goethe's Gretchen (Margaret).
-He studies how desire can come to grief in the single individual.
-He asks if love can be deceived.
+The second essay, "Shadowgraphs: A Psychological Pastime", discusses modern heroines, including Mozart's Elvira and Goethe's Gretchen (Margaret).
+He studies how desire can come to grief.
+He asks whether love can be deceived.

-Historically he is asking if one person can bring the inner life of a historical figure into view.
-Psychologically he is asking if psychologists can really give an accurate picture of the inner world.
-Religiously he's asking if one person can accurately perceive the inner world of the spirituality of another person.
-He conducts several thought experiments to see if he can do it.
+He is asking whether one person can reveal the inner life of a historical figure.
+Psychologically he is asking whether psychologists can give an accurate account of the inner world.
+Religiously he's asking whether one person can accurately perceive the inner world of another.
+He conducts several thought experiments to attempt this.

 The third essay, called "The Unhappiest One", discusses the hypothetical question: "who deserves the distinction of being unhappier than everyone else?"
-Kierkegaard has progressed from a search for the highest to the search for the lowest.
-Now he wants to find the unhappy person by looking once again to the past.
-Is it Niobe, or Job, or the father of the prodigal son, or is it Periander, Abraham, or Christ?
+Kierkegaard has expanded his search for the highest to a search for the lowest.
+He wants to find the unhappy person by looking to the past.
+Is it Niobe, Job, the father of the prodigal son, or Periander, Abraham or Christ?

+Ultimately, for Kierkegaard, the aesthetical and the ethical are both superseded by a final phase which he terms the "religious" mode.
+This is introduced later in Fear and Trembling.

 The First Love

-In this volume Kierkegaard examines the concept of 'First Love' as a pinnacle for the aestheticist, using his idiosyncratic concepts of 'closedness' (indesluttethed in Danish) and the 'demonic' (demoniske) with reference to Eugène Scribe.
-Scribe wanted to create a template for all playwrights to follow.
-He insisted that people go to plays to escape from reality and not for instruction.
-Kierkegaard is against any template in the field of literature or of Christianity.
-He was against systematizing anything in literature because the system brings the artist to a stop and they just settle down in the system.
+In this volume, Kierkegaard examines the concept of "First Love" as a pinnacle for the aesthete, using his concepts of "closedness" (indesluttethed in Danish) and "demonic" (demoniske) with reference to Eugène Scribe.
+Scribe wanted to create a template for all playwrights.
+He insisted that people value plays to escape reality and not for instruction.
+Kierkegaard rejected any template in the field of literature or of Christianity.
+He was against systematizing literature, because the system forces the artist to settle down within the system.